hkima1/BlockExplorer/blockexplorer/README.md

   + The NFTs box, which displays the last 10 exchanges or transfers of NFTs.
 To run this app, you should first install the necessary packages with:
   + npm install
 Next, create an API key from Alchemy.
-You can follow this tutorial to do so https://www.youtube.com/watch?v=BH-K_3B5dQA .
+You can follow this tutorial to do so https://www.youtube.com/watch?v=BH-K_3B5dQA .Create a .env file in the root directory.
  Add this key to your .env file like this:
   + REACT_APP_ALCHEMY_API_KEY="your-API-key"
 Finally, run the application with:
   + npm start
+  Technologies Used
+React (functional components, hooks)

+Alchemy SDK for blockchain data fetching

+Tailwind CSS for styling

+Ethereum cryptography libraries for wallet management

+Contribution
+Feel free to fork and submit pull requests!
+Issues and suggestions are welcome.

+License
+MIT License © [Hkima]
 Note : You should re-run your project after adding your API key to ensure that the application correctly